salllma/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-The classic Tic-Tac-Toe in c language
+The classic game Tic-Tac-Toe in c language